-This financial report is prepared on the going concern basis, which contemplates continuity of normal business activities and realisation of assets and settlement of liabilities in the ordinary course of business.
+This financial report is prepared on the going concern basis, which contemplates continuity of normal business activities and realization of assets and settlement of liabilities in the ordinary course of business.
 The ability of the Group to continue to pay its debts as and when they fall due is dependent upon the Group's ability to generate positive cash flows through its existing business and/ or raising of further equity.

-Should the Group not be able to continue as a going concern, it may be required to realise its assets and discharge its liabilities other than in the ordinary course of business and at amounts that differ from those stated in the financial report.
-The financial report does not include any adjustments relating to the recoverability and classification of recorded assets or liabilities that might be necessary should he group not continue as a going concern.
+If the Group does not achieve the matters set out above, there is a material uncertainty whether the Group will continue as a going concern, it may be required to realize its assets and discharge its liabilities other than in the ordinary course of business and at amounts that differ from those stated in the financial report.

+The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts nor the amounts and classifications of liabilities that might be necessary should the Group not continue as a going concern.